- 1 Foundation

 How do we get started?

-First you should contact our firm; we will discuss your organization with you and determine all matters relating the application for tax exemption.
+First, you should contact our firm; we will discuss your organization with you and determine all matters relating to the application for tax exemption.

 Then you will need to sign a retainer letter that you understand the firm’s fees and the work we will complete for you and provide the retainer fee.
 In addition, to get started we will need the following basic information about your organization:

 - Name and address for the organization

 - Basic mission statement and list of primary activities you plan to engage in